 I found this outstanding book about early passports in America and instantly bought it.
-It’s very interesting to read how and with which content they issued the documents back then.
-Remember, Slavery back then was still common and many passports mention slaves.
-I have never seen such a passport in reality and to catch such a document would be very desirable.
+It’s fascinating to read how and with which content they issued the documents back then.
+Remember, Slavery back then was still common, and many passports mention slaves.
+I have never seen such a passport in reality, and to catch such a document would be very desirable.

 The research included primary sources whenever possible.
-If accessible, the original document was consulted and, in manuscript form, were researched extensively.
-However, when the author did not have access to the original document, it was necessary to depend on other Official records and correspondence, both published and in manuscript form, were researched extensively.
+If accessible, the original document was consulted and, in manuscript form, was researched extensively.
+However, when the author did not have access to the original document, it was necessary to depend on other Official records and correspondence, both published and in manuscript form, which was researched extensively.
 However, when the author did not have access to the original document, it was necessary to depend on other sources.
 Passports of Southeastern Pioneers 1770-1823

-Before 1824, the Secretary of War was responsible for the conduct of the Government’s relations with the Indian tribes, and this included responsibility Issuing passports.
+Before 1824, the Secretary of War was responsible for the conduct of the Government’s relations with the Indian tribes, which included issuing passports.
 In 1824, the Bureau of Indian Affairs was established within the War Department.
 That date was chosen as the point at which to conclude the coverage in this book since the later records are much more accessible to present researchers and contain little material of this type.
-Indian affairs remained the responsibility of the War Department until 1849 when they were transferred to the newly created Department of the Interior.
+Indian affairs remained the War Department’s responsibility until 1849 when they were transferred to the newly created Department of the Interior.